jordancormack/jordancormack.github.io/_posts/2020-07-13-gigapixel-pi.md

 In early 2020 the Raspberry Pi Foundation released the [Pi HQ Camera](https://www.raspberrypi.org/blog/new-product-raspberry-pi-high-quality-camera-on-sale-now-at-50/).
 It features a sensor which is bigger and higher resolution than previous Pi cameras, and it is designed for use with C or CS-mount lenses (which are commonly used in things like CCTV cameras).
 This is great, but what if you want to take even higher resolution images with your Raspberry Pi?

 I created a motion system which moves the Raspberry Pi HQ camera around a 2D plane, behind a fixed position large format lens.
 As this lens projects an image many times larger than the sensor of the Pi HQ camera, as the camera is moved around behind it, images can be taken at multiple locations which can later be stitched into a single high resolution image.
-The motion system is an updated version of the one shown in my previous blog post ([Pseudo Large Format Digital Camera](https://jordancormack.github.io/largeformat/)).
+The motion system is an updated version of the one shown in my previous blog post ([Pseudo Large Format Digital Camera](https://jordancormack.github.io/largeformat/)), built from old 3D printer parts, some 2020 aluminium extrusion, and some hardboard and corrugated plastic

 <img src="/images/gigapi/CAD_1.jpg" alt="overview" class="inline">
 <img src="/images/gigapi/outside_1.jpg" alt="overview" class="inline">
 <img src="/images/gigapi/inside_1.jpg" alt="overview" class="inline">
 <img src="/images/gigapi/rear_1.jpg" alt="overview" class="inline">

-The stepper motors are connected to the old 3D printer control board, and a basic program was created using the Arduino IDE which takes commands from the Raspberry Pi.
+Stepper motors are connected to the old 3D printer control board, and a basic program was created using the Arduino IDE which takes commands from the Raspberry Pi.
 These commands tell the control board what direction to turn the stepper motors, and how many steps to move by.
 There is also a 'home' command which runs at the start of the program to position the camera in a known location.

 <img src="/images/gigapi/electronics.jpg" alt="overview" class="inline">